djalbat/easy/README.md

 - `setScrollLeft`

 The `window` singleton only has one `onResize` method, the `document` singleton has the `onKeyUp` and `onKeyDown` methods.

+Other elements may have still other methods, please check the source!

+#### Adding elements to the DOM

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.